danielchengml/audio-recorder/README.md

 ### Configuring S3 Bucket

 The S3 bucket will be configured for public access to allow ease of access.
-The _Bucket Policy_ and _CORS Configuration_ will be shown below:
+The _Bucket Policy_ and _CORS Configuration_ are shown below:

 #### S3 Bucket Policy